Emergent Alignment via Competition: Competition Achieves Optimal Outcomes in Ideal Scenarios

 Our first result shows that if Alice could achieve her first-best utility by talking to a single perfectly aligned AI, then she can achieve nearly the same utility in equilibrium when talking to many misaligned AIs—provided her utility lies in the convex hull of theirs.

 This section establishes this result through two steps.
 First, we identify a key structural condition—the ``Identical Induced Distribution Condition"—that captures when there is a fixed deviation such that different Bobs adopting the same deviation lead to the same decisions by Alice (\Cref{sec:identical_condition}) --- i.e. Alice's behavior depends on what she learns, but not who taught it to her.
 Second, we prove that under this condition, strategic competition automatically leads Alice to achieve near-optimal utility (\Cref{sec:br_main_result}).
-We observe that this condition is in particular satisfied when a perfectly aligned Bob could cause Alice to learn her Bayes optimal action.
+We observe that this condition is in particular satisfied when a perfectly aligned Bob could cause Alice to learn her Bayes optimal action. \ificlr Full proofs are provided in Appendix~\ref{app:prop1proof} and \ref{app:thm1proof}. \fi